Wednesday, November 30, 2016

 Donald Trump will be the next president of the United States.
 I spent the majority of today wondering what that would mean for all of us with disabilities.
 And, yeah, I cried.

 My tears were born out of fear and frustration.
-Fear that funding will be cut on services those of us with disabilities require in order to live independently. /Frustration that if the dire predictions of funds being come to fruition, I will never get out of here.
-Disabled Americans currently living independently, may be forced to live in nursing homes. .I don't wish my situation on anyone/ Disabled Americans deserves to keep the quality of life they now enjoy.
+Fear that funding will be cut on services those of us with disabilities require to live independently. /Frustration that if the dire predictions of funds come to fruition, I will never get out of here.
+Disabled Americans currently living independently, may be forced to live in nursing homes.
+I don't wish my situation on anyone/ Disabled Americans deserve to keep the quality of life they now enjoy.

 .If I lived in Great Britain, I would not have been forced out of my home.
 I have been told that in Great Britain, people with disabilities are treated with respect and dignity.
 They are treated just like everyone else.

 I have begun looking at my options.
 Currently, the state pays for just six hours of attendant care, You can get up to eleven hours, but that's difficult/ People more disabled than I am are living in apartments with assistance.
-I deserve a chance too.I will continue to explore my options and learn how others manage I don't need to be in a facility.
+I deserve a chance too.
+I will continue to explore my options and learn how others manage I don't need to be in a facility.
 After meeting other people with disabilities who live in the community, I believe that now more than ever.

 I am not angry.
 I am not going to rant and rave.
 The people made their choice.
 Now, we have to work together to make this country the best nation it can be.

 I am just going to remind the incoming administration that there are 57 million disabled Americans.
-We fight daily to be heard, to get the services we need and to be treated equally.
+We fight daily to be heard, to get the services we need, and to be treated equally.

 All I am asking for is a chance.
-That all anyone with a disability wants.
+That is all anyone with a disability wants.
 To be able to choose where and how we live, to be able to work so that we have a sense of self-worth and can be proud of the contribution we are making.

 I have said all of this before.
 I pray funding is not cut.
 Cutting funding will mean that people with disabilities don't matter.
 But we do matter.
 I ask one thing of the incoming administration.
 Please don't forget about the disabled community.
 Show us that we matter.